SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/overview/domain.md

 * **Companies** in code and database references referred to as *contact*.
 * **Associates** are SuperOffice users - employees of the company.
 * **Projects** are a type of activity that usually involves several stakeholders and various types of other activities.
-* **Activities** are things employees do with companies, contacts, projects, diary and sales.
+* **Activities** are things employees do with companies, contacts, projects, diary, and sales.
   * appointments of various task types
   * documents
   * mailings and form submissions